slds-lmu/paper_2023_ci_for_ge/README.md

 # Confidence Intervals for the Generalization Error

+This is the code accompanying the Paper <TODO></TODO>

+The content of this repository is:

-* `./data/` contains the data
+* `./data/` contains some input data and is the folder where datasets that are generated will be stored.
-* `./datamodels/` contains the code related to the generation of the datasets
+* `./datamodels/` contains the code related to the generation of the datasets.
-* `./experiments` contains the code for the main experiments to evaluate the CI methods
+* `./experiments` contains the code for the main experiments comparing the different confidence interval methods.
-* `./inferGE` contains the R package that implements the CI methods that are being compared
+* `./inferGE/` is the R package that implements confidence interval methods that are being compared
 * `./misc/` contains some miscellaneous helper functions
 * `./renv/` and `renv.lock` are for the reproducible R environment
 * `./results/` contains the final results (such as figures, tables) included in the paper

+## Reproducibility

-For instructions on how to reproduce
+The instructions to reproduce the experiments are separated into:
 1. the dataset generation, see `./datamodels/README.md`.
 Note that the resulting datasets are also made available on [OpenML](https://openml.org), so the main experiments can be reproduced without this step.
 1. the main experiments, see `./experiments/README.md`.